OPALX-project/OPALX-project.github.io/For-Developers/OPAL-Development-Workflow.md

 After all discussions are closed and the merge request has been approved, you can merge it.
 Merging **must** be done in Gitlab!

+If your merge request includes a significant number of commits, please consider squashing the commits before merging, in order to simplify the commit history of the branch.
+A very simple way to do it is using a [tool](https://gitlab.psi.ch/help/user/project/merge_requests/squash_and_merge) integrated in GitLab

 ---

 ## 4. Develop a new OPAL Feature